davidgasquez/handbook/content/concepts.md

   - Loosely coupling.
 Breaking a chair shouldn't break the dinner!
   - Having multiple parts also allows systems to develop emergent properties.
 When things interact, they often birth new, unpredictable forms.
 The sum total of a system is more than its competent parts.
 - Responsiveness.
 Know what the system is doing and make the feedback loop fast.
-- Some systems might benefics of being distributed
+- Some systems might benefit of being distributed
 - Bad Incentive design can lead to the [tragedy of the commons](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).
 Small things can have non-linear impacts on a complex system.
 [A complex system that works is invariably found to have evolved from a simple system that worked](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law).
 Complex systems also have [attractor landscapes](https://ncase.me/attractors/) that can be used to change it.
 A good approach (similar to natural selection) is to: